Twelve Tribes communities: Teachings about Jews

-Child labor and homeschooling controversies
+Child labor and homeschooling

 In 2001, The New York Post ran an article accusing the group of child labor violations; and later attributed itself as having prompted the investigation.
-The Twelve Tribes responded with a press conference at the "Commonsense Farm" where the alleged child labor had taken place.
+The Twelve Tribes responded with a press conference at the Common Sense Farm where the alleged child labor had taken place.
 The Twelve Tribes reported that during a random inspection by Estée Lauder Companies, the company discovered that several 14-year-olds had been found assisting their fathers in the factory.
 This report was later confirmed by Estée Lauder who terminated their contract with Common Sense products.
 The group's official statement at the press conference stated that they believed that it was a family-owned business, and children ought to be able to help their parents in the business while making "no apology" for it.
 The New York State Department of Labor stated that they intended to visit all five of the Twelve Tribes' businesses.
-State Attorney General Eliot Spitzer asserted that apprenticeships amounted to indentured servitude and were illegal.
+State Attorney General Eliot Spitzer said that apprenticeships amounted to indentured servitude and were illegal.
 Robert Redford's Sundance Catalog, who had contracted with Common Wealth Woodworks (another of the group's industries that made furniture), also terminated their contract as a response to the allegations.
 The Labor Department found no violations at Common Sense Farm or Commonwealth Woodworks.
-They did propose a fine on two other industries: $2,000 for allegations of child labor law violations that the group's spokesperson, Jean Swantco Wiseman, was quoted in a news article as saying were for a 15-year-old pushing a wheelbarrow and another 15-year-old changing a lightbulb.
+They did propose a fine on two other industries: $2,000 for allegations of child labor law violations that the group's spokesperson, Jean Swantko Wiseman, was quoted in a news article as saying were for a 15-year-old pushing a wheelbarrow and another 15-year-old changing a lightbulb.